pkirkham/pkirkham.github.io/_posts/analysis/2026-03-27-kozeny-kirkham-poro-perm.md

 	<figcaption><strong>Figure 11: Outline to modify the Müller-Huber, Schön and Börner model based on a variable pore throat radius.</strong></figcaption>
 </figure>

-As shown in Figure 12, our modified pore throat model is simply a longer tube of length L a.
+As shown in Figure 12, our modified pore throat model is simply a longer tube of length _L<sub>a</sub>_.

 Note that the unit volume for the rock model is still _L_ by _L_ by _L_.
 The illustration here only relates to the path along the tube itself.
 Other than the use of the actual length, this is otherwise identical to Müller-Huber, Schön and Börner.
 However, it is the introduction of actual length that allows us to capture tortuosity in the Kozeny equation, as distinct from the variable pore body to pore throat sizes, so this is a crucial nuance.